Jiu Jitsu Armbar: Everything You Need to Know

 2. Drive the controlled arm between your knees and close the distance.

-3. Maintain control of the opponent’s arm, and ensure that his elbow is lying across your hips.
+3. Maintain control of the opponent’s arm, and ensure his elbow lies across your hips.

 4. Use your full-body leverage by pulling your hips and the opponent’s wrist down.
 These movements extend the opponent’s elbow and force him to tap out.